hassio-addons/addon-tailscale/tailscale/DOCS.md

 The Stopped status is deemed unhealthy by default.

-Note: If the network is down, the add-on will be restarted only once.
+**Note:** _If the network is down, the add-on will be restarted only once._

-Note: The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s.
+**Note:** _The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s._

-When not set, this option is disabled by default.

 ### Option: `log_level`